ShaunMaher/MikrotikNotes/Wireguard.md

 This document is still a work in progress.

 TODO:
-- [ ] Networking is broken if device is on home Wifi (i.e. same network as the Wireguard server)
+- [ ] Networking is *sometimes* broken if device is on home Wifi (i.e. same network as the Wireguard server)
-- [ ] No IPv4 support
+- [ ] No support for IPv4 only mobile data network
 - [ ] Create a public DNS AAAA record for the RouterOS Peer
 - [ ] Generally the language below is poor and could be improved
 - [ ] Wireguard Peer screen shot contains the peer public key in the title bar